lilyyyds/about-Lily/README.md

     - Collaborated closely with the team to refine algorithms, ensuring the ADMET prediction module's stability and accuracy on the biocomputing platform.

 #### **"Non-Destructive Detection of Citrus Sugar Content" Project**
+Shanghai University, Shanghai, China
+*Date: March, 2023 - March, 2024*
-**Data Scientist and Developer**
+- **Data Collection and Model Applicationr**
     - Performed repeated measurements on samples to reduce random errors, conducted validation, data cleaning, and preprocessing before saving the data.

     - Applied Convolutional Neural Networks (CNN) in the SugarNet model to extract and learn sugar content features from spectral data.
     - Responsible for training the model, optimizing performance by adjusting network architecture and hyperparameters.
     - Evaluated model prediction accuracy using Mean Squared Error (MSE) and Mean Relative Error (MRE), achieving an MRE of 3.748% and an MSE of 0.3317.
 Implemented 10-fold cross-validation to ensure model generalization and robustness.

 #### **Computer Vision (CV) Research Assistant**
 Shanghai University, Shanghai, China